 This defines an intertwiner as can be checked by looking at the action of a group element. \end{proof}

-\chapter{Recoupling theory of \texorpdfstring{$SU(2)$}{SU(2)}}
+\chapter{Recoupling theory of \texorpdfstring{\SU}{SU(2)}}

-The $SU(2)$ irreps provide the fundamental building blocks of quantum space-time.
+The \SU irreps provide the fundamental building blocks of quantum spacetime.
 From a mathematical perspective, irreps are the fundamental bricks from which other representations are built.
-Indeed any finite representation of $SU(2)$ is completely reducible (i.e. it can be written as a direct sum of irreps).
-In particular, a tensor product of irreps can be decomposed into a direct sum of irreps: i.e. there exists a bijective intertwiner that maps the tensor product to a direct sum of irreps.
-Such an intertwiner is sometimes called a "\textit{coupling tensor}" (see Moussouris \cite{Moussouris:1983uq} pp. 10-11).
-This naming comes from quantum physics: when two systems \textit{couple} (i.e. interact), the total system is described by states of the tensor product of the Hilbert spaces of the subsystems.
-Notice that there may exist several coupling tensors between a tensor product and its corresponding sum of irreps.
+Indeed any finite representation of \SU is \textit{completely reducible}, \ie it can be written as a direct sum of irreps.
+In particular, a tensor product of irreps can be \textit{decomposed} into a direct sum of irreps, \ie there exists a bijective intertwiner that maps the tensor product to a direct sum of irreps.
+Such an intertwiner is sometimes called a "\textit{coupling tensor}" (see Moussouris \cite{moussouris1983} pp. 10--11).
+This naming comes from quantum physics: when two systems \textit{couple} (\ie interact), the total system is described by states of the tensor product of the Hilbert spaces of the subsystems.
+Notice that there may exist several coupling tensors between a tensor product and its decomposition into a sum of irreps.
 It is precisely the goal of "\textit{recoupling theory}" to describe these coupling tensors and to understand how one can translate from one decomposition to another.